kiranma72/abdm-docs/content/3-milestone2/store-consent-artefacts.md

 +++
-title = "Store Consent Notifications" date = 2023-04-10T12:10:00+05:30
+title = "Store Consent Artefacts" date = 2023-04-10T12:10:00+05:30
 weight = 5
 chapter = true
 pre = "<b>3.5 </b>"
 +++

-# Store Consent Notifications
+# Store Consent Artefacts

 - Users have the option to **revoke the consent** they have provided to the Health Information User (HIU), at any time.
 The HIUs must remove any copy of the users' data when the consent is revoked.